habitat-sh/habitat-operator/examples/config/README.md

 By default, Redis listens on port 6379, but we change this to 6999 by mounting a Secret as a file under `/hab/user/redis/config/user.toml` inside the Pod.

-The web app is listening on port `30001`.
+You can see this is the case by accessing the web app on port `30001`.
 When running on minikube, its IP can be retrieved with `minikube ip`.

 ## Deletion